 Before getting into AdSense Vs AdX, let’s understand the basics and Google’s monetization products for publishers.

-Sidenote: We’ll talk about three Google’s ad products – Google AdSense (ad network), Google Ad Exchange or AdX (ad exchange) and Google Ad Manager (ad server).
+Sidenote: We’ll talk about the three Google’s ad products – Google AdSense (ad network), Google Ad Exchange or AdX (ad exchange), and Google Ad Manager (ad server).
 To access Google AdX, you need to sign up for Google Ad Manager and configure it properly.
 Don’t fret.
 We’ll direct you to relevant resources throughout the post to help you get started with all three of them.

 Thanks to the exponential growth of ad tech ecosystem, publishers are now capable of connecting with hundreds and thousands of media buyers across the globe and take advantage of programmatic advertising in scale.